sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.3.3 (2024-06-10) =
+* Bug Fix: PHP Warning on creating product feed without active license
+* Bug Fix: Fatal error on when WooCommerce is not activated
+* Bug Fix: Description value is not added when the product has no description
+* Bug Fix: Fatal error when creating new feed and no products exist
+* Bug Fix: Fatal error when creating a new feed with no field mapping
+* Bug Fix: Selecting Google Shopping feed shows unneeded delimiter option
+* Bug Fix: Unable to dismiss the upgrade notification in the Manage Feeds page
+* Bug Fix: woosea_channel processes country data without nonce verification
+* Improvement: Remove old license code and create new license page
+* Improvement: Tidy up plugin styles and visual elements
+* Improvement: Add AdTribes logo and branding to all admin pages
+* Improvement: Change all utm_source on tracking links to "pfp"
+* Improvement: Add plugin bootstrap class
+* Improvement: Remove unused filters and actions and related functions

 = 13.3.2 (2024-04-23) =
 * Enhancement: Move debug data to Plugin Systems Check tab in Settings area with a copy button